wp-plugins/dandyid-services/readme.txt

 * Displays them in your sidebar as convenient **clickable links**.
 * Please see the [Screenshots](http://wordpress.org/extend/plugins/dandyid-services/screenshots/) for examples.

-When you update your online identities on DandyID, they are automatically updated in your sidebar.
+When you update your social identifiers on DandyID, they are automatically updated in your sidebar.

-**DandyID currently supports over 180 services including:**
+**DandyID currently supports the over 200 services including:**

 * 12seconds
 * 30 Boxes